 1. GunPoint – A new pre-intermediate course book dealing with all aspects of international criminal English.
 10 hard hitting chapters cover vital criminal skills such as extortion, weapon vocabulary, hacking, robbery and how to deal with police interrogation.
 The free DVD contains twenty of cinema’s finest criminal moments from movies like The Godfather and Pulp Fiction.
 A must for any gangster who needs to communicate in English.

 2. Hat Trick – International football player English, includes comprehensive swearing index.
 Specialist chapters deal with telling lies to your partner, having a diva strop like a man and advanced press conference skills.

 3. Spirit Level – Builder’s English including a pull-out section on dirty jokes and chapters on how to avoid paying tax.

 4. Pick Up – how to attract and pick up member of the opposite sex in English.
 Includes a section on body language and social etiquette.
-Also including a large selection of chat-up lines.
+Also including a large selection of chat-up lines, idioms and

 5. Boiling Point– all aspects of cookery, equipment and brutal swearing included in this intermediate course for English learners with an interest in the kitchen